 “I mean we've been through a long process here,” he said.
 “I'm trying to think the first time I sat in this room was about in ’01.
 The village hadn't asked for school yet.
 We were talking about the problems.”

 In 2014, the community and borough chose potential sites for a new school.
 On Friday night, they were making the final decision between what they called the blue sight and the yellow site.
 The yellow site was appealing because it’s close to the village and would be a short walk for students.
 But a preliminary study found that it was at risk for a landslide.

 “We have enough problems with schools and things that happen in schools,” Lyon said.
 “We all read or watch the news, that isn't one that a school gets wiped out by a devastating natural event.
 That's not something that I want my name attached to.”

-Safety motivated the community to ultimately decide on the blue site, even though it is roughly a mile and a half farther east in the village.
+Safety motivated the community to ultimately decide on the blue site, even though it is roughly a mile farther east in the village.
 But that selection does come with a potential hang-up because the borough does not currently own the land at the site.
 Borough Land Manager Marcus Mueller said the borough would need to acquire the site and make sure a road is built to make it accessible.